Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyRewardsInitiator
 ```

 This function allows the rewards initiator to create rewards submissions for the AVS.
+This submission will send rewards to all eligible operators according to stake weight.

 *Effects:*
 * For each `RewardsSubmission`: